Baglecake/Emile-1/README.md

 - Load a Markdown document and ask "Summarize the key points"
 - Share a JSON file and ask "Explain this data structure"

+### 📝 Example Conversations

+Want to see Émile in action?
+Check out some saved conversations with different models in our **[examples folder](./Chat_Examples/)**.

+These examples showcase the performance trade-offs between larger models that excel at complex reasoning and smaller, more efficient models that are perfect for quick tasks.

 ## 🛠 Available Models

 Émile works with any Ollama-compatible model.
 Popular choices: